The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds: Introduction

 \begin{Thm} Let a cohomogeneity one manifold $M$ with a singular orbit $N$ be given.
 Assume that $N$ is the fibre of $0\in M/G$ under the natural projection map $\pi:M\rightarrow M/G$.
 For each $v\in\mathbb{R}$ there exists a unique smooth solution $r:(M/G)^{\circ}\cup\{0\}\rightarrow\mathbb{R}$ of (\ref{ode0}) with $r(0)=0$ and $\dot r(0)=v$ which depends continuously on $v$. \end{Thm}

-A precise formulation of this result is contained in Section\,\ref{sec-ivp}.
-For specific cases the initial value problem for harmonic maps of cohomogeneity one manifolds has been solved in the literature, see e.g. \cite{MR1298998, MR2022387,MR3427685, MR3745872}.
+This result is formulated precisely in Section\,\ref{sec-ivp}.
+The initial value problem for harmonic maps of cohomogeneity one manifolds has been solved in the literature for specific cases, as seen in \cite{MR1298998, MR2022387,MR3427685, MR3745872}.

-In \ref{sec-biivp} we study the initial value problem for equivariant biharmonic maps between cohomogeneity one manifolds: In the last few decades the study of higher order energy functionals which extend the energy functional of a map became an active reasearch area within geometric analysis, see e.g. the recent manuscript \cite{BS1} and the references therein.
-The presentation of this paragraph closely follows the one in \cite{BS1}.
-The bienergy functional, which is defined by is the most prominent generalization of the energy functional.
-Critical points of the bienergy functional $E_2$ are called \textit{biharmonic maps} and are characterized by the vanishing of the \textit{bitension field} $\tau_2$.
-The bitension field $\tau_2$ is given by